rastogiprassan/vityarthi_project/statement.md

 To design a system that predicts the fare amount for a cab ride based on factors such as the distance traveled, pickup location, and time.
 This system aims to provide accurate fare estimates to customers by using historical data of previous rides or predefined fare rates including base fare, per kilometer charges, and any additional charges like waiting time or surcharges.

 In essence, the problem is to create a mathematical or algorithmic model that, given inputs like distance and timing, outputs the expected fare for a cab trip.
-This helps cab service providers to automate fare calculation and allows customers to estimate their trip cost upfront.
+This help cab service providers to automate fare calculation and allows customers to estimate their trip cost upfront.

 For example, a project might describe it as predicting the cab fare amount from input variables like distance, pickup coordinates, and time, minimizing the error between predicted and actual fare amounts.​